jeffscyberjournal/CTFbin/Skynet.md

 Finished
 ```

 Squirrelmail seemed worth a look so tried in the browswer and there was a login screen for squirrel mail.
 The version on the page was 1.4.23.
 Through exploit-db there was one RCE exploit present that suited SquirrelMail <= 1.4.23 Remote Code Execution PoC Exploit (CVE-2017-7692).
 The catch was a password and username was required to access it.
+The RCE was tried and failed likely limitations of the target in this case.

 - Burpesuite seemed like next best option.
 	- I simply used  THM_Target_IP/squirrelmail to access login page